 This year CannTrust managed to complete a $15,000,000 mortgage financing deal for its greenhouse facility in Niagara.
 As part of its first-quarter 2018 financial results, the company upgraded its expectations for the annual production of cannabis at the Niagara facility up to 50,000 kilograms.

 Canopy Growth is the largest Canadian cannabis stock, having been the first cannabis organization to surpass the $1 billion market cap.

 Canopy holds producers Tweed and Bedrocan under its umbrella.
 Tweed’s production facility is located in the old Hershey factory in Smith Falls, Ontario, while its breeding facility was completed in September 2016.
 The company believes the state-of-the-art facility is the first of its kind and will form the foundation of new Canadian-bred genetics.

 Canopy regularly announces new deals and partnerships with international emerging markets.
 Late in 2017, the company announced a deal that sent a signal to the entire industry.
 Constellation Brands (NYSE:STZ), a massive alcohol producer in the US, invested in 9.9 percent equity of Canopy, which signaled the increased credibility of the cannabis business to the overall market.

-MedReleaf is working to advance the knowledge available on the therapeutic benefits of cannabis for patient care.
+MedReleaf is one of the Canadian cannabis stocks whose company is working to advance the knowledge available on the therapeutic benefits of cannabis for patient care.
 At the Canaccord cannabis investor day conference, they revealed throughout 2018 their four primary areas of focus included the Canadian medical cannabis market and opportunities over in the international market.

-Did we miss a company that you think should be included on the Canadian marijuana stocks list?
+Did we miss a company that you think should be included on the TSX cannabis stocks list?
 Let us know in the comments!

 Don’t forget to follow us @INN_Cannabis for real-time news updates!